Archive - News Article

 Calls for service:

-The Nolan County Sheriff's Office (NCSO) had seven calls for service, served no civil papers and made two arrests on Oct.
-24, 2012.
+The Nolan County Sheriff's Office (NCSO) had 10 calls for service, served five civil papers and made one arrest on April 2, 2013.

 Arrested by NCSO: